movingpictures83/Pearson/README.md

 The plugin produces output Pearson correlations between community members as another CSV file with both rows and columns representing members and entry (i, j) the correlation value between member i and member j.

+If the output file ends in ".unthresholded.csv", correlations will not be p-value thresholded.
+Otherwise a p-value threshold of 0.01 will be applied.